cptspacecadet/juice-contracts-v2/contracts/extensions/nftrewards/README.md

 In this configuration anyone who deposits more than 1 ether, but less than 5 will get a tier-1 NFT, 5-10 tier-2 NFT and 10+ tier-3 NFT.
 There are no explicit limits on how many NFTs can be issued per tier.
 Practically however they're limited to `type(uint248).max`.
 The reason is that the tier is encoded in the low 8 bits of the token id.
 This is the reason for the custom token URI resolver.
 The URI resolver will parse the bottom 8 bits into an int and return an URI with that id.
 This means that many token ids will show the same content.
 The main content of the token id is derived from the contributor address and current block number.
 There is no collision check because the price resolver isn't aware if it's working with an ERC721 or 1155 type token.

 It is necessary for the tiers to be sorted by contribution amount in the constructor.

+### Customization

+`AbstractNFTRewardDelegate` already implements most of the functionality necessary to offer NFT rewards.
+It has Juicebox hooks, an ERC721 NFT implementation and some core functionality.
+To customize the functionality implementing contracts are expected to provide a single function: `validateContribution(address,JBTokenAmount`.
+This function will validate the `JBTokenAmount` contribution from the `address` and mint the token to that account if needed.
+This function must not `revert` as that will cause contribution failure.
+NFT rewards are meant to be optionals and must not prevent contribution deposit.
+Usage of `JBTokenAmount` allows implementing contracts to use non-ether "currencies".
+For example, `OpenTieredNFTRewardDelegate` has a parameter in the constructor to set the contribution token address.
+To use ether there is a Juicebox constant in `JBTokens.ETH`.

 ### Deployment